 Energy & Environment

-I believe Washington must embrace a sound “all of the above” energy solution and take this approach to factories, power plants, and businesses across the country.
+Arizona has been a leader in creating more types of affordable, reliable power without “one size fits all” mandates from Washington, DC.
+The desert southwest is a unique part of country, which is why I believe that Washington must embrace a sound “all of the above” energy solution and take this approach to factories, power plants, and businesses across the country.

-Not only should we optimize the use of our traditional energy reserves, but we also should expand into renewable energy resources such as wind, solar, hydro-electric and geothermal power.
-All of these are vital to the economic welfare and national security of the United States.
+Not only should we optimize the use of our traditional energy reserves, but we also should continue to expand into renewable energy resources such as wind, solar, hydrogen, nuclear and geothermal power.
+We are seeing many different disruptive technologies and zero-emission facilities in production that we should be supporting across the United States.
+These are all vital to cleaning our environment, as well as the economic welfare and national security of the United States